-ARIA award winning and APRA nominated artist/composer, producer, label owner and session bassist (electric bass guitar and acoustic upright bass), Michael has two decades of national and international touring experience.
-From original projects such as The Java Quartet, Karma County and The Millionaires, to providing bass for artists such as indigenous legend Jimmy Little and international festival chanteuse Camille O'Sullivan, Michael remains a part of the contemporary music industry in both a creative and academic capacity.
+ARIA award winning and APRA nominated artist/composer, producer, label owner and session bassist (electric bass guitar and acoustic upright bass), Michael has decades of national and international touring experience.
+From original projects such as The Java Quartet and Karma County to providing bass for artists such as indigenous legend Jimmy Little and international festival chanteuse Camille O'Sullivan, Michael remains a part of the contemporary music industry as an artist, musician, arts worker, educator and researcher.

 Well-known in Sydney as one of 'the' piano player to watch, he joined the Java Quartet with Mike Quigley in 1995.
 With 8th grade classical piano [AMEB] under his belt even before he hit the jazz scene, Greg brings a wealth of musicality with him every time he sits at the piano.
 Whether it be solo at Sydney's leading hotels, as a sideman for some of Sydney's best players, such as Paul McNamara, Craig Scott and Steve Hunter, or fronting his own ensembles, Greg always astonishes both player and audience with the potency of his vision.

 After studying jazz at Sydney’s Conservatorium Of Music, Mike Quigley co-founded the Contemporary Music Studies (CMS) school in Sydney’s northern suburbs, where he directed student ensembles from 1994 to 2003.
 During this time Mike performed and recorded with various jazz and indie rock projects before joining metal band Tourettes in 2000.
-With Tourettes Mike recorded 3 releases and toured Australia, Canada, California and Europe.
-Tourettes disbanded in 2008, and in 2010 Mike founded an experimental post rock/choral project named Palaces, releasing a self-titled CD in 2014.
+With Tourettes Mike recorded 3 albums and toured Australia, Canada, California and Europe.
+Tourettes disbanded in 2008, and in 2010 Mike founded an experimental post-rock/choral project named Palaces, releasing a self-titled CD in 2014.
 In 2018 Mike joined Japanese doom metal vocalist Yukito Okazaki in Enough to Escape, touring Australia and Japan in 2019.
 Mike earned a Graduate Diploma from the Australian Institute of Music (AIM) in 2019 where he focused on sample-based composition, and completed his Masters at the Academy of Music and Performing Arts (AMPA) in 2021 in the field of jazz performance.

 The Java Quartet's first release Slumber For Nordic Wonder (a tribute to the musical chanteuse Bjork), garnered the group local acclaim as an improvising ensemble devoted to creating beautiful music.
 The ensuing album Glow launched an international profile with the group being invited to perform at the prestigious Montreux Jazz Festival (Switzerland) in 1997.
 The group’s global presence flourished with the albums Glow, Passages and Dark Garden being included in the pivotal publications The Penguin Guide To Jazz on CD and Cadence Magazine (New York).